-Christopher Nolan, who turns 47 in 10 days, is one of the highest-grossing directors in history.
-After a couple of short films in the 90s, he made his first feature in 1998 and his latest one releases tomorrow as well.
-With a total of 10 films over two decades, we have decided to rank all 10, from great to brilliant.
+Christopher Nolan is one of the highest-grossing directors in history.
+After a couple of short films in the 90s, he made his first feature in 1998, and his latest film Tenet is all set to release this year.
+With a total of 11 films over two decades, we have decided to rank all of them, from great to brilliant.

 10. Following (1998)

-Nolan's first ever feature, it tells the story of a young man who follows strangers around the streets of London and is drawn into a criminal underworld when he fails to keep his distance.
+Nolan’s first-ever feature tells the story of a young man who follows strangers around the streets of London and is drawn into a criminal underworld when he fails to keep his distance.

 9. Insomnia (2002)

-Starring Al Pacino and Robin Williams, it tells the story of two Los Angeles homicide detectives investigating a murder in an Alaskan town.
+Starring Al Pacino and Robin Williams, this film tells the story of two Los Angeles homicide detectives investigating a murder in an Alaskan town.

 8. Memento (2000)